-This is by no means a conclusive quiz and if you do see warming lights, talk to a councillor and request a professional assessment.
+This is by no means a conclusive quiz and if you do see warning lights, talk to a counsellor and request a professional assessment.
 They will be able to guide you in what kind of therapy and which kind of rehab would be best for you.

 Answer either yes or no to the questions below:

 - How often have you taken a sick day, missed work, school or family events due substance use?

 - Is your drinking or taking drugs affecting your family life at home?

 - Do you use drugs or alcohol to cope with unknown social situations and anxiety?

 - Do you feel shame or guilt after using substances?

 - Has your financial situation experienced difficulties that is directly related to excessive substance use?